webnexus-uk/tech-test-Omniplex/README.md

 ![drag](./screenshots/drag.gif)

-3. Determine the largest element that is contained within the area that the user has drawn and add a red outline to that element *(hint: `document.elementsFromPoint` and `MutationObserver` are two APIs you can use to help determine what elements are in given area)*
+3. Determine the largest element that is contained within the area that the user has drawn and add a red outline to that element *(hint: `document.elementsFromPoint` and `IntersectionObserver` are two APIs you can use to help determine what elements are in given area)*

 ![highlight](./screenshots/highlight.gif)